nktnlx/data_analysis_course/14_bikes_rent_chicago/README.md

-This is the tenth dataset analyzed by me while passing [data analysis course](https://karpov.courses/) I've enrolled in January 2021.
+This is the fourteenth dataset analyzed by me while passing [data analysis course](https://karpov.courses/) I've enrolled in January 2021.

 Bikes rent in Chicago -- dates to dateformat conversion, resampling data to aggregate by days, automatically merging data from distinct files into one dataframe using os.walk(), differentiating bikes rents by user type, finding the most popular destination points overall and based on the week of the day.